Stability of local quantum dissipative systems

+The most important open question involves state engineering of degenerate topologically ordered states, such as topologically protected quantum codes.
+For such states, all known preparation maps have a convergence time that is slower than required for our result to apply \cite{2013arXiv1310.1037K}.
+It is an interesting question whether it is possible to exploit the very weak requirements in terms of locality of the boundary condition in our definition of uniform families (see definition~\ref{defn:boundary-condition}) to construct faster mixing maps for which one could prove stability, since logical observables partially supported on such boundaries are not necessarily localizable in the sense of \cite{2013arXiv1310.1037K}.

 \begin{paragraph}{Acknowledgments} T.S.C. is supported by a Royal Society University Research fellowship, and was previously supported by a Juan de la Cierva fellowship.
-T.S.C., A.L., and D.P.-G. are supported by Spanish grants MTM2011-26912 and QUITEMAD, and European grant CHIST-ERA CQC.
+T.S.C., A.L., and D.P.-G. are supported by Spanish grants MTM2011-26912 and QUITEMAD, and European CHIST-ERA project CQC (funded partially by MINECO grant PRI-PIMCHI-2011-1071).
 A.L. is supported by Spanish Ministerio de Economía y Competividad FPI fellowship BES-2012-052404.
 SM acknowledges funding provided by the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center with support of the Gordon and Betty Moore Foundation through Grant \#GBMF1250 and by the AFOSR Grant \#FA8750-12-2-0308.
 The authors would like to thank the hospitality of the Centro de Ciencias Pedro Pascual in Benasque, where part of this work was carried out. \end{paragraph}

 \begin{appendices}